-OGS also works to promote meaningful interaction and intercultural understanding among citizens of other countries and their peers from the United States, providing educational and cultural enrichment opportunities for all members of Northeastern and the community at large.
-OGS advances the international community of Northeastern through ensuring immigration compliance while providing transformational academic services and cultural experiences for student satisfaction and successful graduation.
+OGS also works to promote meaningful interaction and intercultural understanding among citizens of all countries and their peers from the United States, providing educational and cultural enrichment opportunities for all members of Northeastern and the community at large.
+OGS advances the international community of Northeastern by ensuring immigration compliance while providing transformational academic services and cultural experiences for student satisfaction and successful graduation.

-OGS maintains the Student and Exchange Visitor Information System (SEVIS) at Northeastern, as mandated by the U.S. federal government, in order to ensure compliance with regulations and procedures affecting those international students and scholars in specified nonimmigrant visa classifications.
+OGS maintains the SEVIS (Student and Exchange Visitor Information System ) records of nonimmigrant students and scholars at Northeastern, as mandated by the U.S. federal government.
+OGS provides information and services to ensure compliance with regulations and procedures affecting those international students and scholars in specified nonimmigrant visa classifications.